Last updated 1/18/20

 2. Multiply the number of finished hours by 6.
 This number is a very conservative estimate of the number of real-time hours you and your team will spend in recording, editing, and transmitting your book.
-For instance, a 10-hour book may require at least 20 and, if you are doing your own editing, 60 or more hours of your life from the time you record the first word until the last byte is uploaded or mailed to the client.
+For instance, a 10-hour book may require at least 20 and, if you are doing your own editing (which I don’t recommend — instead, outsource it), 60 or more hours of your life from the time you record the first word until the last byte is uploaded or mailed to the client.

 The general breakdown of hours for experienced narrators is: